anakiebn/Profiler/README.md

 ## Inspiration
 I have long lost friends to find, also I got the inspiration from movies.
 Realizing fiction is my goal.
 So instead of waiting for someone else to give me their system, I'm making mine.

+## Key Tools

+I tried using public APIs but they were restricting so I resorted in automation libraries.

+- Selenium for automation
+- Jsoup for better html parsing
+- Maven
+- Java
+- Springboot

 ## Demo

 #### Google Search